derek-elliott/datascience-notebook/README.md

 nvidia-docker run -d --shm-size 8G -p 8888:8888 jupyter-datascience:latest jupyter lab
 ```

 The `jupyter lab` command can be left off to use the legacy Jupyter notebook.
+This notebook also contains several convenience extensions for Jupyterlab.
+They can be found in the Dockerfile.